 (Or: stop encouraging people to vote.)

 If you need to be encouraged to vote then you shouldn’t vote.
 Think about how little the average person knows about the world.
-Over half of Democrats believed President Bush helped with 9/11 and I think there’s usually an equal number on the right who think Hillary is a secret communist lesbian (actually, now that you mention it).
-And we wantthose people to be voting?
+Over half of Democrats believed President Bush helped with 9/11 and I think there’s usually an equal number on the right who think Hillary is a secret communist lesbian.
+And we want those people to be voting?

 If someone hasn’t registered to vote, if someone needs to be begged to vote, how involved are they going to be?
-How much will they know?
-You want that fuck-nut voting?
-The guy who wasn’t gonna do it until a boat told him to?
+How much will the guy who wasn’t gonna vote until a boat told him to going to know about what’s going on?
 Imagine a football team where the owner begs a guy off the street who doesn’t even follow the sport to manage the team (The Browns).
 You think he’s gonna be any good?
 Of course not.

-Fuck voting.
-Don’t do it if you don’t want to and stop trying to get others to do it.
+Don’t vote if you don’t want to and stop trying to get others to do it.